 Step 4.
 The verification process may take a few minutes to complete.
 Once done, you can close the Command Prompt window.

-Once the verification process is completed, it also includes a log file on “C:\Windows\Logs\CBS\CBS.log” (if you have installed your Windows OS o “C” drive, if in other drive follow the path accordingly).
+Once the verification process is completed, it also includes a log file on “C:\Windows\Logs\CBS\CBS.log” (if you have installed your Windows OS other than the “C” drive, follow the path accordingly).
 You can check the log file and troubleshoot your Windows PC accordingly.